 Reasons for considering spring family photos + a couple of tips, too.

 Right behind winter, spring is one of the less popular seasons for taking photos.
-And, I can’t quite blame you.
+And, I can’t entirely blame you.
 Spring is muddy and dirty, things are still dead looking, and it’s often still snowing or cold.
-At first these things might seem less desirable, but spring has it’s perks.
+At first these things might seem less desirable, but spring has its perks.

 Life happens in all seasons